Docs / API Keys

 inboxes:read List inboxes and read inbox metadata

-inboxes:manage Create, update (pause/resume, catch-all), and delete inboxes
+inboxes:write Create, update, and delete inboxes

-api-keys:manage Create, update, and revoke API keys
+apikeys:write Create, revoke, and rotate your API keys

 Rotate a Key